The Punisher: One Last Kill: Writing

 Winderbaum said the Punisher was driven by pain, revenge, and justice, and felt the character was most interesting in stories that explored how his philosophy leads to specific ways of seeking justice.
 He described the special as "a shotgun blast of a story, but [it] also has all the pathos and emotion that you want out of a Frank Castle story".
-Bernthal said the special would be a "version that this character deserves" and not "Punisher-lite".
-He added that the special would have "the visceral, psychologically complex, unforgiving, no-holds-barred version of Frank where he's going to turn his back to the audience.
+Bernthal said the special would be a "version that this character deserves" and not "Punisher-lite", later adding that it has the most "high-octane" portrayal of the character yet seen.
+He said the special would have a "visceral, psychologically complex, unforgiving, no-holds-barred version of Frank where he's going to turn his back to the audience.
 And nothing is easy and all violence has a cost, and we're going to see that cost.
 I'm grateful that they're letting me go to the places that I really want to go."
-Bernthal brought in former Marine Raider Nick Koumalatsos, who helped him train for Born Again, as a consultant on the special.
+As well, Bernthal hoped One Last Kill, which begins with Castle "at his end" and "enveloped in hopelessness", would help get the character "beyond the spiraling, reeling, kind of vigilante" who is looking to suppress his trauma to one who acts in the name of justice.
+Bernthal brought in former Marine Raider Nick Koumalatsos, who helped him train for Born Again, as a consultant on the special, and also consulted with Marine Raider Cody Alford and United States Army Special Forces Colton Hill; all three were cast to appear in the special.
+Green said the three helped inform Castle's psychological state.
+One Last Kill features Karen Page and Curtis Hoyle, two character who appeared in The Punisher on Netflix.
+Green said they were included in the special to remind audiences of Castle's past journey.
+The comic book series The Punisher vol. 5 (2000–2001) by Garth Ennis, Steve Dillon, and Jimmy Palmiotti, known as The Punisher: Welcome Back, Frank, served as inspiration for One Last Kill.
+The character Ma Gnucci, who debuted in that comic, appears in the special.
+The films Mean Streets (1973) and Goodfellas (1990), both directed by Martin Scorsese, also served as influences for the special.